What is Limmudei Kodesh?

 Key Stage One are taught a mixture of Ivrit (Modern Hebrew), Parasha (the weekly torah portion) and Dinim (Jewish law).
 The children have many experiences which enhance their education.
-A highlight of the Year One curriculum is the Suddur topic when the children are presented with their first school Siddur.
-By Year Two we aim for the children to be fluent in their Ivrit reading and so we present them with an Ivrit book.
+A highlight of the Year One curriculum is the Siddur topic when the children are presented with their first school Siddur.
+By Year Two we aim for the children to be confident in their Ivrit reading and so we present them with an Ivrit book.
 Parents are invited to both the ceremonies and encouraged to join in with the celebrations.

 Key Stage Two are taught a mixture of Ivrit (Modern Hebrew), Chumash (Torah studies) and Dinim (Jewish Law).
 A highlight of the Key Stage is the Year 5 & 6 Mock Seder whereby parents and community leaders are invited to join the children in celebrating the Jewish festival of Pesach.

 In both Key Stages teachers of LK liaise closely with their parallel Class Teachers.
 Opportunities for integration with the National Curriculum are actively sought in order to enhance both the overall learning experience and in order to develop further each child’s Jewish identity, knowledge and understanding.